KeeleLab/SIV-SHIV-Barcode-Associated-Scripts/README.md

 # SIV/SHIV-Barcode-Associated-Scripts

-Scripts to demultiplex next-generation sequencing and determine the abundance of individually barcoded SIV/SHIV viral lineages.
+Scripts to process NGS data for Keele lab's barcoded SIV assay and determine the abundance of individually barcoded SIV/SHIV viral lineages.

 "R" contains the original deprecated script - held for posterity.